-To better educate you so that you understand the difference between these dogs, please Click Here to learn what purpose each dog serves and which dog has full public access.
+To better educate you so that you understand the difference between these dogs, please Therapy, Emotional & Service Dogs.2018 to learn what purpose each dog serves and which dog has full public access.

 You’re walking down the street when you see a dog with a vest, designating it as a service dog.
-How shoud you react?
+How should you react?
 Or even better, how should you not react?
-Click here to read 5 simple rules to help you remember what you should do when you meet a service dog team.
+Click here to read five simple rules to help you remember what you should do when you meet a service dog team.

 Many people with disabilities say that they would not change their situation if they could.
 For some, the state they are in is a vast improvement over when they were first injured or ill.
 For others, this has been their condition for their entire life and so it is their “normal”.
 Pity and condescension assume that the person feels like a victim of their circumstance, which very often is not the case.
 Click here to read five simple rules when interacting with someone who is living with a disability.

 The ADA requires reasonable accommodation for a service dog.
 This is a two way street between the public establishment and the partner of a service dog.
 The person with a disability and their trained assistance dog is granted access IF the assistance dog’s behavior meets specific requirements.
 Click here to read more.